Rothschild family: Changes to family fortunes

-The rise of Nazi Germany in the 1930s led to a precarious situation for the Austrian Rothschilds under the annexation of Austria in 1937 when the family was pressured to sell its banking operation at a fraction of its real worth.
+The rise of Nazi Germany in the 1930s led to a precarious situation for the Austrian Rothschilds under the annexation of Austria in 1938 when the family was pressured to sell its banking operation at a fraction of its real worth.
 While other Rothschilds had escaped the Nazis, Louis Rothschild was imprisoned for a year and only released after a substantial ransom was paid by his family.
 After Louis was allowed to leave the country in March 1939, the Nazis placed the firm of S M von Rothschild under compulsory administration.
 Nazi officers and senior staff from Austrian museums also emptied the Rothschild family estates of all their valuables.
 Following the war, the Austrian Rothschilds were unable to reclaim much of their former assets and properties.
 Later, the fall of France during the Second World War led to the seizure of the property of the French Rothschilds under German occupation.
 Despite having their bank restored to them at the end of the war, the French Rothschilds were powerless in 1982 as the family business was nationalised by the socialist government of newly elected President François Mitterrand.

-In addition, The New York Times wrote that the Rothschilds "grossly misjudged the opportunities directly across the Atlantic" and quoted Evelyn Robert de Rothschild as saying that despite the accomplishments made by the various branches of the family in international high finance for over 200 years, "we never seized the initiative in America and that was one of the mistakes my family made."
+In addition, The New York Times wrote that the Rothschilds "grossly misjudged the opportunities directly across the Atlantic" and quoted Evelyn de Rothschild as saying that despite the accomplishments made by the various branches of the family in international high finance for over 200 years, "we never seized the initiative in America and that was one of the mistakes my family made."

 Hereditary titles

 In 1816, four of the five sons of Mayer Amschel Rothschild were elevated to the Austrian nobility by Emperor Francis I of Austria.
 The remaining son, Nathan, was elevated in 1818.
 All of them were granted the Austrian hereditary title of Freiherr (baron) on 29 September 1822.
 As a result, some members of the family used the nobiliary particle de or von before their surname to acknowledge the grant of nobility.
 In 1847, Anthony de Rothschild was made a hereditary baronet of the United Kingdom.
 In 1885, Sir Nathan Rothschild, 2nd Baronet, was granted the hereditary peerage title of Baron Rothschild in the Peerage of the United Kingdom.
-This title is currently held by the 4th Baron Rothschild.
+This title is currently held by the 5th Baron Rothschild.